-🔥Submitted to the 29th International Symposium on Graph Drawing and Network Visualization (2021)
+🔥To appear in Proceedings of the 29th International Symposium on Graph Drawing and Network Visualization, 2021.

 We present simpler algorithms for two closely related morphing problems, both based on the barycentric interpolation paradigm introduced by Floater and Gotsman, which is in turn based on Floater’s asymmetric extension of Tutte’s classical spring-embedding theorem.